SpiralLaser/Plants_Vs_Zombies/README.md

 Current win condition is if 15 or more turns have passed and there are no more zombies on the board, the player wins.
 On turn 15, a boss zombie will spawn.
 The boss zombie moves every 2nd turn and has 10 hp.
 If a zombie is already at the column 0 and the turn has ended, the player loses.

-Changes from last milestone:
+# Changes from last milestone:
 Undo and redo have been properly fixed.
 A save and load button has been added.
-The game now incorporates real-time into it.
-Every 5 seconds the game will progress 1  turn, so zombies will move or attack, and plants will do their actions as well.
+The game now incorporates real-time into it: Every 5 seconds the game will progress 1  turn, so zombies will move or attack, and plants will do their actions as well.

-We also couldn't get the zombie animation working on time so we left it as a Z text.
+We also couldn't get the zombie animation working in time so we left it as a Z text.

 Current bugs:
 None